chengevo/chengevo.github.io/content/post/life-time-in-Rust.md

 println!("{r1}, {r2}"); // lifetime of r1 and r2 ends here

 let r3 = &mut s;  // lifetime of r3 starts here
-println!("{r3}"); // lifetime of  r3 ends here, not overlaping with immutables references
+println!("{r3}"); // lifetime of  r3 ends here, not overlapping with immutable references
 ```

-## <span class="section-num">6</span> Multiple generic lifetimes {#multiple-generic-lifetimes}
+## Multiple generic lifetimes {#multiple-generic-lifetimes}

-There are times when multiple generic lifetime is necessary, either in a function or in a struct.
+There are times when multiple generic lifetimes are necessary, either in a function or in a struct.
 Consider this function, which takes a string slice `s` and a delimiter `d`.
-Thsi functions aims to find the first occurance of `d`, and return the part of `s` that appears before the delimiter.
-There're two things worthy noting:
+This function aims to find the first occurrence of `d`, and return the part of `s` that appears before the delimiter.
+There are two things worth noting:

 1.  the delimiter is also a string slice because it may contain multiple characters
-2.  right now this function only takes one generic lifetime `'a`, however this will raise problems which we will talk about later.
+2.  right now this function only takes one generic lifetime `'a`, however,this will raise problems, which we will discuss later.

 <!--listend-->